-ETFs’ growing popularity seems to have no end in sight.
-Canadian ETFs currently hold almost $320 billion in assets, a 36.2% annual increase1.
-Canadian investors seemingly can’t get enough of this flexible, low-cost, high-diversification option.
+The growing popularity of exchange-traded funds (ETFs) seems to have no end in sight.
+Even during 2022, which was a tough year for the markets, Canadian ETFs attracted an extra $35 billion in inflows.1 Canadian investors seemingly can’t get enough of this flexible, low-cost, high-diversification option.

-If you’re not sure exactly what ETFs are, this blog is designed to help.
-We’ll answer some popular ETF-related questions, such as what are ETFs, how do they work, why are ETFs so popular, and why should you care?
+If you’ve ever wondered, what is an ETF, this article is designed to help.
+We’ll answer some of the most common ETF-related questions, such as: what are ETFs, how do ETFs work, why are ETFs so popular, and why invest in ETFs?

-ETFs, or exchange-traded funds, are pooled investment funds.
-This means that money from a large range of individual investors is merged and invested to follow the fund’s predetermined strategy.
-In this sense, ETFs are similar to mutual funds.
+ETFs are similar to traditional mutual funds, in that they’re pooled investment funds.
+This means that money from a large group of individual investors is merged and invested, according to the fund’s strategy.

 When investors pour money into an ETF, the ETF provider invests it in a range of securities (such as stocks or bonds, etc.).
-A key advantage of ETFs is to bring greater diversification to portfolios: some ETFs can hold stocks or bonds of hundreds of companies or issuers.
+A key advantage of ETFs is how they can bring greater diversification to portfolios; some ETFs can hold stocks or bonds of hundreds of companies or issuers.

 Issuers are companies, investment trusts or governments that develop, register and sell securities, such as stocks and bonds.

-Let’s start with a common ETF strategy: index replication.
-An index is a theoretical portfolio of securities that is created and calculated by private companies, such as S&P, MSCI, Bloomberg, Solactive, etc.
+There are actually several ETF strategies; let’s start with index replication.
+An index is a theoretical portfolio of securities that is created and calculated by private companies, such as S&P, MSCI, Bloomberg and Solactive.

 Each one has its own definition of how to best represent the market they are trying to replicate (for example, the S&P 500, the MSCI USA and Solactive’s US Large Cap Index all try and replicate the largest US companies’ performance).
 Indices can look very similar, but the way the index is built, maintained and rebalanced can bring very different results (read “Index ETFs are not all created equal” for more details).